The Crystal Ball (RuPaul's Drag Race): Episode

+Sasha Colby (pictured at RuPaul's DragCon LA in 2023) wins the main challenge.

 The contestants enter then Werk Room, after Jax was eliminated in the previous episode.
 RuPaul greets the contestants and reveals the mini-challenge: to photobomb classic Drag Race moments in honor of the show's 200th episode.
 The contestants get into "quick drag".

 Following are the contestants and scenarios: